catfact/poki/README.txt

 the poki~ project folder should live the same folder as MaxSDK-5.x.x/

-the project is set to use version 5.1.6 of the SDK. if you want to use a different version of the framework, or keep it in a different location, edit the C74SUPPORT variable in poki~/maxmspsdx.xconfig. edit DSTROOT if you want a different location for the build destination.
+the project is set to use version 5.1.6 of the SDK. if you want to use a different version, or keep it in a different location, edit the C74SUPPORT variable in poki~/maxmspsdx.xconfig. edit DSTROOT if you want a different location for the build destination.

 designed by jamie lidell, brian crabtree, and ezra buchla implemented by ezra buchla, 2011